cess9867/cess9867/README.md

 # 💫 About Me:
-💫 About Me:<br>🔭 I’m currently working on an E-commerce Project<br>🌱 I’m currently learning Data Structure & Algorithm (Python, Django)<br>👯 I’m looking to collaborate on any Backend Project<br>🤔 I’m looking for help with Creating Solutions, Connecting & Networking<br>💬 Ask me about via Email<br>📫 How to reach me: @edos76509@gmail.com<br>😄 Pronouns: Him<br>⚡ Fun fact: I am a Good WoodWorker<br>📫 Certified Backend Developer.<br><br>I'm a start up founder of an E-commerce Web App with AI Agent Integration.
+💫 About Me:<br>🔭 I’m currently working on an E-commerce Project and Business Management tracker<br>🌱 I’m currently learning Data Structure & Algorithm (Python, Django)<br>👯 I’m looking to collaborate on any Backend Project<br>🤔 I’m looking for help with Creating Solutions, Connecting & Networking<br>💬 Ask me about via Email<br>📫 How to reach me: @edos76509@gmail.com<br>😄 Pronouns: Him<br>⚡ Fun fact: I am a Good WoodWorker<br>📫 Certified Backend Developer.<br><br>I'm a start up founder of an E-commerce Web App with AI Agent Integration.

 ## 🌐 Socials: